 He played for both the New Zealand Universities in 2015 and the Hurricanes Development side in 2016.
 Sam attended Massey University, studying agri-commerce and playing with the Varsity Rugby Club.

 From 2015-2018, Sam played with the Manawatu amateur side and with the Manawatu Turbos in the Mitre Cup.
 Sam made 10 appearances with the Turbos in 2018, starting 7 times, and has made 20 appearances.

 Toronto Arrows Comments

 “My link to this club runs deep and I’m looking forward to embracing the challenge in 2024 alongside exciting new additions and strong returning members,” said Malcolm.
-“Bill left big shoes to fill and while it’s important we respect and honor his legacy, at the same time, we move forward and keep grounded, as Bill would expect us to do.”
+“Bill left big shoes to fill and while it’s important we respect and honour his legacy, at the same time, we move forward and keep grounded, as Bill would expect us to do.”

 “The pain from last season is a powerful motivator and it’s incumbent on us as a club to work together and respond.”

-The five-foot-nine, 180-pound back holds club records in several statistical categories, including points (370), conversions (83), penalty goals (61), and goal-kicking accuracy (80.4%).
+The five-foot-nine, 180-pound back holds club records in several statistical categories, including points (370), conversions (83), penalty goals (61), and goal kicking accuracy (80.4%).